demispatti/nicescrollr/README.md

 == Screenshots ==

-1. Basic settings panel.
+1. Basic settings
-2. Extended settings panel, upper part.
+2. Extended settings
-3. Extended settings panel, lower part.
+3. ScrollTop settings

 == Changelog ==

+= Version 0.7.1 =
+1. Added an option to enable / disable the scrollTop button on mobile devices
+2. Added four predefined sizes for the scrollTop button
+NOTE: You will have to visit the plugin settings page and manually save the options for both the frontend and the backend in order to activate the new options.

 = Version 0.7.0 =
 1. Introduced namespaces
 2. Introduced automated testing
-3. Fixed a variety of bugs
+3. Fixed a variety of bugs including not resetting options, not saving options and translation errors
-4. Updated dependencies
-5. Enhanced performance
+4. Enhanced performance
-6. Added minified versions of js and css files
+5. Added minified versions of js and css files
+6. Removed Font Awesome Fonts
+7. Removed Fancy Select Library
+8. Removed Alertify Library
+9. Removed ScrollTo Library
+10. Added Dashicons
+11. Added custom scroll-to
+12. Added option to change the arrow color of the backtop arrow (NOTE: width and height must be 48px for it to be centered,  for now)

 = Version 0.6.7 =
 1. Should have resolved that compatibility warning on this plugin's homepage